 - Place the dough in a mixer fitter with a paddle attachment and mix on medium speed for a few minutes to cool down the dough

-- In a small bowl, whisk all the together until combined
+- In a small bowl, whisk the eggs together until combined

 - Slowly add the eggs into the dough while the mixer is still running